alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 This paradigm shift may not seem very significant at first glance, but abstracting from SQL is an important change in practice:

-* First, when exposing SQL as an software abstraction, you also expose its type system.
+* First, when exposing SQL as a software abstraction, you also expose its type system.
 SQL's type system is poor and old.
 Developers need rich type systems.
 In our new paradigm, the type system is the one of the host language (Ruby in our case), with all its power: